csci-1301/csci-1301.github.io/docs/user_guide.md

 - Right-click on "Default Paragraph Style", click on "Modify…", and then select the desired font family for the rest of the text.
 - Then, highlight the A next to ¶.
 - Right-click on "Source_Text", click on "Modify…", and then select the desired font family for source code.
+- File -> Properties -> Font tab, click on "Embed fonts in the document".
 - Save and close the document.